Documentation

 Step 4 - Create and copy your pixel URL

-Copy this URL and replace the placeholder values with your actual macro variables when deploying it in your ad server or tag manager.
+Copy the URL from the exposure source screen rather than building it by hand, then replace the placeholder values with your actual macro variables when deploying it in your ad server or tag manager.
 For example, your ad platform might use a macro like %%BRAND%% in place of {brand}.

 Creating An S3 Snapshot Exposure Source